-High resolution digital video aerial surveys (hereafter, digital video aerial surveys) were conducted on the mid-Atlantic Outer Continental Shelf offshore of Delaware, Maryland, and Virginia in 2012-2014, as part of a broader project to inform siting and permitting processes for offshore wind energy and development.
+High resolution digital video aerial surveys (hereafter, digital video aerial surveys) were conducted on the Mid-Atlantic Outer Continental Shelf offshore of Delaware, Maryland, and Virginia in 2012-2014 to inform siting and permitting processes for offshore wind energy development.
 In particular, aerial surveys were focused on obtaining detailed data on wildlife distributions in three federally designated Wind Energy Areas (WEAs).
-Wildlife locations, taxonomic identifications, animal behaviors, and flight heights were determined from the video images (discussed in additional detail in Chapter 4), and these data were used in further analyses, which are presented in later chapters.
+In the second year of surveys, this focus was extended west and south of the Maryland WEA to collect further information on wildlife offshore of Maryland.
+Wildlife locations, taxonomic identifications, animal behaviors, and flight heights were determined from the video images (discussed in additional detail in Chapter 4), and these data were used in further analyses, which are presented in Part IV of this report.